cyberbotics/webots/docs/blog/Webots-2022-a-release.md

 ![On the left, Webots R2021b, on the right Webots R2022a](images/flu-enu.png)
 %end

-### Why have we done these changes
+### Why these changes?

 ENU and FLU are the most widely used axis conventions in robotics, including ROS and ROS2.

 More and more people are using Webots with ROS2 and we changed the axis convention of Webots to make it easier for them !

-### What we have done
+### What did we do exactly?

 We worked hard to convert all PROTOS and worlds distributed with Webots for you, so that they are ready to use in R2022a.

 A mechanism of backward compatibility has been implemented directly in Webots.
 Unfortunately, it was not possible to make it work in every cases.
-It will try to convert worlds but cannot convert Protos.
+It will try to convert worlds but cannot convert protos.

-We also wrote a [guide](https://github.com/cyberbotics/webots/wiki/FLU-and-ENU-conversion-guide) to help you convert your own protos and worlds to be able to use them in Webots R2022a and benefits from the new features and bug fixes.
+We also wrote a [guide](https://github.com/cyberbotics/webots/wiki/FLU-and-ENU-conversion-guide) to help you convert your own protos and worlds to use them in Webots R2022a.

-We know it is a major change and it can be annoying to convert your worlds and PROTOS to the new standard.
-But it is a worthwhile effort, especially if you work with ROS.
+We are aware that it is a major change and it can be annoying to convert your worlds and PROTOS to the new format.
+However, it is a worthwhile effort, especially if you work with ROS.

 ---

-## Addition of the Skin node
+## Skin node

-A new node, the [Skin](../reference/skin.md) node has been introduced to simulate soft mesh animation for example of a human or an animal.
+A new node, the [Skin](../reference/skin.md) node has been introduced to simulate soft mesh animation.
+This is particularly useful to simulate humans or animals.

 %figure "Skin examples"
 ![Skin examples](images/skin.png)